polaris-media/argocd-k8s-demo/README.md

 ### TLDR

 Bootstrap cluster with argocd.
-ArgoCD now manages the cluster, addons and apps are installed.
+ArgoCD now manages the cluster, addons and apps through this repoistory.

 ### What actually happens

-argocd manifest contains an application which reads all appsets (applicationsets) from the root directory of this repoistory appsets points to directories in the different directories for the specific cluster
+We use an app of apps pattern.

+This repository contans a application which is "loaded" into argocd when bootstrapping the cluster.
+This application points back to this repoistory, eg. single source of truth,

+ArgoCD now manages the cluster addons and itself.

-In src/kustomize/base/pkl-demo we have another application which points to a repository with apps to run in the cluster
+One of these apps in (src/addons/kustomize/demo/pkl-demo) is another app of apps, however this application points to the repository containing the apps.

+ArgoCD no also manages all the application

 ## How to test it